geometric-intelligence/neurometry/README.md

 # Neurometry #

-Neurometry is an open-source Python package for analysis of the geometric structures underlying computation in neural systems - neural representations and neural manifolds.
+Neurometry is a Python repository for analysis of the geometric structures underlying computation in neural systems - neural representations and neural manifolds.

 This repository containts the official PyTorch implementation of the paper "Quantifying Extrinsic Curvature in Neural Manifolds" (2023).